spacestation/spacestation.github.io/team.markdown

 leading Cloutdesk as the CTO and taking contracts at Spacestation Labs.

 :curly_haired_woman: [Kelly: Junior Full-Stack Developer](www.linkedin.com/in/kelly-zhu)
-- 10+ years SWE experience through osmosis and active engagement in pillow talk and roadtrip strategy sessions.
+- 10+ years SWE experience through osmosis.
-- Contributed to UX/UI decisions based on a layman’s perspective, frequently used JavaScript as a coffee substitute.
+- Contributed to team's UX/UI decisions via providing a unique perspective.
+- Frequently used JavaScript as a conversation starter with software developers.

 Mimo experience: 37% Intro to Web Development, 8% Interactive Webpages, 10% Intermediate HTML & CSS